Climate change threatens future of all children: UN report | DW | 19.02.2020

 "Climate change, ecological degradation, migrating populations, conflict, pervasive inequalities, and predatory commercial practices threaten the health and future of children in every country," the report, authored by more than 40 child and adolescent health experts, said.

-While the wealthier nations are able to support their children's ability to live healthier lives, they tend to threaten the future of all children through carbon emission, the joint report by the World Health Organization and UNICEF found.
+While the children in wealthy nations have a better chance at survival and well-being, those same countries disproportionately contribute to the carbon emissions threatening the future of all children, the joint report by the World Health Organization, UNICEF and medical journal The Lancet found.

+It further added that not a single country performed well in all three categories measured: child flourishing, sustainability, and equity.

+Read more: Amazon's Jeff Bezos pledges $10 billion to combat climate change

 adi/msh (AFP, Reuters)